Mads Hermansen: West Ham United

 On 9 August 2025, Hermansen signed for West Ham United on a five-year deal.
 The fee was reported to be worth around £20 million.
 On 16 August 2025, he made his competitive debut in a 3–0 loss to Sunderland at the Stadium of Light.
 This was followed by a 5–1 home defeat to Chelsea, on 22 August 2025, making eight goals conceded in his first two games for West Ham.

 International career

-Hermansen has represented Denmark at youth international levels from under-16 to under-19.
+Hermansen has represented Denmark at youth level from under-16 to under-21.

-In November 2020, Hermansen was called up for the Denmark under-21 team for the first time.
-On 7 September 2021, he gained his first cap for the team in a 1–0 win over Kazakhstan in the 2023 UEFA European Under-21 Championship qualification.
+In November 2020, he received his first call-up to the Denmark under-21 team.
+He made his debut on 7 September 2021, keeping a clean sheet in a 1–0 win over Kazakhstan in 2023 UEFA European Under-21 Championship qualification.

-Hermansen was called up to the senior Denmark squad for the UEFA Euro 2024 qualifying matches throughout June, September, and October 2023.
+Hermansen was first called up to the senior Denmark squad in 2023, and was included in the squads for UEFA Euro 2024 qualifying matches in June, September and October that year.

+In March 2026, Hermansen was selected to start Denmark's 2026 FIFA World Cup qualification play-off against North Macedonia in the absence of Kasper Schmeichel.
+He made his senior debut in the match, keeping a clean sheet in a 4–0 win.